vitaminwater/rotonde/README.md

 # Rotonde

-- `rotonde` makes connected hardware development accessible to every developers.
+- `rotonde` makes IoT development accessible to every developers.
 - with `rotonde` you use the best libraries available, not just the one available for your favorite language.
 - and it's as easy as a web `API`:)